Hawnby: History

 Hawnby became the first village in England to have all of the buildings switch from normal lights to dark-skies friendly lighting in an effort to cut light pollution.
 Both the North York Moors and Yorkshire Dales National Parks were awarded dark-sky status in 2020.

 Governance

 The village is in the Thirsk and Malton UK Parliament constituency.
-It is in the Kirkbymoorside electoral division of North Yorkshire County Council and the Helmsley ward of Ryedale District Council.
+It is in the Kirkbymoorside electoral division of North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Ryedale.

 Geography

 The village sits at the junction of several small roads at the head of two valleys, close to the B1257 road between Oswaldkirk and Stokesley.
 The nearest settlements are Boltby 3.7 mi to the south-west; Old Byland 2.3 mi to the south and Fangdale Beck 3.4 mi to the north.
 It lies between Ladwith Beck and the River Rye at an elevation of around 500 ft above sea level.

 The 1851 UK Census recorded the population as 326, which had decreased to 231 at the time of the 1881 UK Census.
 The 2001 UK Census records the population as 223, of which all of the 127 aged over sixteen years were in employment.
 There were 94 dwellings, of which 65 were detached.
 The 2011 Census showed a reduced population of 217.